The Need for Vocational Experts to Document Total Disability and Individual Unemployability (TDIU) in Veterans’ Disability Cases

-The vocational evaluation consists of four parts: medical record review, standardized vocational diagnostic interview, work and transferable skills analysis, and when necessary, testing to make a determination as to the Veteran’s ability to perform gainful work activity.
+The vocational evaluation consists of four parts: medical record review, standardized vocational diagnostic interview, work, and transferable skills analysis, and when necessary, testing to make a determination as to the Veteran’s ability to perform a gainful work activity.

 Based on a record review, along with a completed standardized vocational form, and transferability of skills analysis using U.S. Government approved labor market resources, Occupational Assessment Service’s Vocational Expert can render an opinion in a report as to the effect of the Veteran’s education, past work experience, and physical and/or psychiatric impairments on their ability to perform substantial gainful work activity on a sustained, regular, competitive basis.